dompuiu/noteharbor/README.md

 # Note Harbor

 Local collection software for managing and presenting banknote archives.
-This monorepo contains the editable Note Harbor Editor plus a separate read-only Flutter Viewer that consumes exported archives.
+This monorepo contains the editable Note Harbor Editor plus separate read-only viewers (Flutter, and an experimental React Native viewer) that consume exported archives.

 ## Stack